Before embarking on your studies at Leiden University, it is important to thoroughly research the financial aspects of your stay.

 Non-EU/EEA Students following the Liberal Arts and Sciences programme pay a tuition fee of €16,500 per year, plus an additional institutional fee of €2,795 per year.
 However if, on the basis of your Dutch residence permit, you are eligible for student finance from DUO (the Dutch education agency), you are entitled to pay the lower statutory tuition fee.
 Are you unsure whether which fee you have to pay?
 Check our website for more details.

 When studying at Leiden University you may be entitled to Dutch student finance and a student travel pass.
 Whether you are eligible depends on several factors, such as your nationality.
 Students who are eligible for Dutch student finance may also apply for a student travel pass.

 Do you need to find a paid job to cover some of your expenses while studying in the Netherlands?
 While finding employment is not impossible, it may well prove a difficult task.
 Working for the university is a possibility, and can be arranged through our JobMotion office.
 However, only a limited number of positions are available each year.
 Many jobs outside of the university require a good command of Dutch, and depending on your nationality, you will face some restrictions.
 If you are from an EU/EEA country, from Switzerland or Japan, you will not need a work permit.
 All other nationalities require a special work permit and can only work for a maximum of sixteen hours a week.
 This information is subject to change, so check the current rules when looking for employment.
+Please also note that most of our programmes are full-time.
+Therefore, you may not have a lot of time to work next to your studies.
 All in all, we advise you not to rely on finding a paid job when financially planning your study costs.

 The full list of scholarships, grants and loans for prospective students as well as a list of search engines for scholarships can be found on our website.